title

 b.
 Cooling, ventilation, and other external equipment shall not be located between the building containing the data center and a public right-of-way.

 c.
 Excluding generator testing or commissioning activities, emissions producing electrical generation shall be for backup and emergency use only.
-Operation of such generators shall be limited to no more than seventy-two hours consecutively.
+Outside of emergencies or without the permission of Nashville Electric Service (NES), O operation of such generators shall be limited to no more than seventy-two hours consecutively testing only.
 This subsection shall not apply to the use of renewable energy sources including, but not limited to solar panels, small wind energy facilities, and waste heat recovery.

 d.
-Any emissions producing electrical generators on the property shall comply with U.S. Environmental Protection Agency (EPA) New Source Performance Standards (NSPS) for at least Tier 4 emission standards.
+Any emissions producing electrical generators on the property shall comply with U.S. Environmental Protection Agency (EPA) New Source Performance Standards (NSPS) for at least Tier 4 emission standards, as such standards may be amended.

 i.
 Testing for these generators shall not exceed 10 hours per month.